Top 20 mistakes to avoid while traveling in Croatia

 1. Visiting Croatia during the peak season

-I can’t say enough about choosing the right time for your trip to Croatia because it can make or break your vacation.
-Summer is the busiest time in Croatia, especially around the coast, when thousands of tourists from all over the world come here to enjoy the Mediterranean climate.
+Summer is the busiest time in Croatia, especially around the coast, when thousands of tourists come to enjoy the Mediterranean climate.

 For a better experience, visit Croatia during the shoulder season when it’s not too busy and prices are lower.
 Mid-to-late September is the perfect time as temperatures mild, prices on hotels are lower and crowds are smaller.
 May is also a great time to visit Croatia before the peak season begins.